benjaminbolling/RSW/paper.md

 | 2-shift, 7d/w   | 4 | 1.312e+07 | 1.668e+06 | 24.55 | 508.7 |
 | 3-shift, 7d/w   | 5 | 1.476e+09 | 1.138e+07 | 3 087 | 6.627e+04 |

-Plotting the benchmarking results yields the logarithmic graph in Figure 3.
+Plotting the benchmarking results yields the logarithmic graph in Figure \autoref{fig:benchmarking}.
 As can be seen, the computation time $T_{C}$ increases exponentially with the number of weeks in a shift cycle on average in accordance with
 \begin{equation}
 T_C \text{(full)} = \exp{\{5.046 \times n_W\}} \times 9 \times 10^{-7}
 \end{equation}